Tanner Ingle

 Tanner Ingle (born October 29, 1999) is an American professional football safety for the Los Angeles Rams of the National Football League (NFL).
 He played college football for the NC State Wolfpack.

-Early years
+Early life

 Ingle grew up in Orlando, Florida, and attended Dr. Phillips High School.
 In his high school career, he racked up nine interceptions and nine touchdowns.
 He was a team captain for his high school squad and was named first-team all-state.
 He would commit to play college football at NC State.

 College career

 Ingle played five years for the Wolfpack.
 During his time he posted 311 tackles, 23 being for a loss, 3 interceptions, 13 pass deflections, and 3 forced fumbles.
 His best season occurred during the 2021 season where he put up 82 tackles, 3.5 going for a loss, an interception, and 4 pass deflections.
 For his performance of the year he was named First-team All-Atlantic Coast Conference (ACC).
 Ingle also had an outstanding senior year in 2022 where he posted 83 tackles, 8 going for a loss, 2 picks, and 2 pass deflections.
 He was named to the second team All-ACC for his performance on the year.
 On November 25, 2022, Ingle made an outstanding interception that helped the Wolfpack beat their rival North Carolina.